Mia Amor Mottley – 8th Prime Minister of Barbados

 In Youth Affairs, Mottley directed the Youth Entrepreneurship Scheme and a National Youth Development Programme.

-Two years later, Mottley served as Barbados’ second female Deputy Prime Minister and Chairman of the Social Council of Barbados and the Deputy Chairman of Barbados’ Economic Council.
-This position she held until 2008 allowed her extended responsibilities, including the chairmanship of several critical Cabinet sub-committees, notably Telecommunications Reform and one oversight of the administrative and legislative initiatives to prepare Barbados for the advent of the Caribbean Single Market and Economy.
+Two years later, Mottley served as Barbados’ second female Deputy Prime Minister, Chairman of the Social Council of Barbados, and Deputy Chairman of Barbados’ Economic Council.
+This position, which she held until 2008, gave her additional responsibilities, including the chairmanship of several critical Cabinet sub-committees, notably Telecommunications Reform, and oversight of administrative and legislative initiatives to prepare Barbados for the advent of the Caribbean Single Market and Economy.

-In a government reshuffle in February 2006, Mottley was appointed as Minister of Economic Affairs and Development, which she also held until 2008.
+In a government reshuffle in February 2006, Mottley was appointed Minister of Economic Affairs and Development, a position she held until 2008.
 Her responsibilities put her in charge of key economic agencies.

-Following the BLP’s defeat in the election held on January 15th, 2008, and Owen Arthur’s resignation as party leader, Mia Mottley was chosen and elected as BLP party leader in a leadership election on January 19th, 2008, against Former Attorney-General of Barbados, Dale Marshall (politician).
+Following the BLP’s defeat in the election held on January 15, 2008, and Owen Arthur’s resignation as party leader, Mia Mottley was elected as BLP party leader in a leadership election on January 19, 2008, against the Former Attorney-General of Barbados, Dale Marshall.
 She is the first woman to lead the party and the country’s first female Opposition Leader.
-Mottley was sworn in as Opposition Leader on February 7th, 2008.
+Mottley was sworn in as Opposition Leader on February 7, 2008.
 She promised the people that the Barbados Labour Party would be a strong and unified Opposition that would fight for all citizens’ rights in the country.

-On October 18th, 2010, Mottley’s appointment as Leader of the Opposition was revoked following a vote of no-confidence by five parliamentary colleagues.
+On October 18, 2010, Mottley’s appointment as Leader of the Opposition was revoked following a vote of no-confidence by five parliamentary colleagues.
 The five MPs placed their support behind former Prime Minister Owen Arthur.
-He assumed the leadership position that same day after another leadership election where former Prime Minister Owen Arthur defeated Mia Mottley.
+He assumed the leadership position that same day after another leadership election, where former Prime Minister Owen Arthur defeated Mia Mottley.

-In the February 2013 general election, the BLP was narrowly defeated, obtaining 14 seats against 16 for the Democratic Labour Party (DLP).
-A few days after the election, on February 26th, 2013, the BLP parliamentary group elected Mottley as Leader of the Opposition, replacing Arthur.
+In the February 2013 general election, the BLP was narrowly defeated, winning 14 seats to the Democratic Labour Party (DLP) ‘s 16.
+A few days after the election, on February 26, 2013, the BLP parliamentary group elected Mottley as Leader of the Opposition, replacing Arthur.

 Barbados Prime Minister

-Out of 135 candidates in the 2018 general election, the BLP recorded a historic landslide victory, winning all 30 seats in parliament and over 70% of the popular vote, making Mottley the first woman to be elected to the post of prime minister in Barbados, assuming office on May 25th.
+Out of 135 candidates in the 2018 general election, the BLP recorded a historic landslide victory, winning all 30 seats in parliament and over 70% of the popular vote, making Mottley the first woman to be elected prime minister of Barbados, assuming office on May 25.

 In May 2018, the Prime Minister disclosed previously uncovered financial obligations of the state.
 Prime Minister Mottley said that the new government inherited a massive debt.
-Disclosure of information about the current debt-to-GDP ratio has led to an increase in the debt-to-GDP ratio from 137% to 175%.
+Disclosure of information about the current debt-to-GDP ratio has led to an increase from 137% to 175%.
 This is the fourth-highest value in the world after Japan, Greece, and Sudan.
-Mottley announced that the new government had no other choice than to ask the IMF to facilitate debt restructuring.
+Mottley announced that the new government had no other choice but to ask the IMF to facilitate debt restructuring.

-On June 5th, 2018, Barbados didn’t fulfill its obligation to pay the 26th coupon on Eurobonds maturing in 2035.
+On June 5, 2018, Barbados failed to fulfill its obligation to pay the 26th coupon on its Eurobonds maturing in 2035.
 This was the first time in history that a sitting government did not meet its commitment.

 RECOMMENDED FOR YOU